asika32764/php-code-generator/README.md

 ```

 You can set some useful config in this method, the most important is `path.src` and `path.dest`.
 These two config tell PHP Code Generator
-  where code from and where code copied to. `GENERATOR_PATH` is root path of PHP Code Generator, and the `$io->getArgument(1)` means get second argument of your command(First is 0).
+  where code from and where code copied to.

+`GENERATOR_PATH` is root path of PHP Code Generator, and the `$io->getArgument(1)` means get second argument of your command(First is 0).

 ### Task & Action

 We have two default task controller, `Generate` and `Convert`.

-Generate task does the code generate action, and Convert task can help you convert code back to a template.
+Generate task does the code generate action, and Convert task can help us convert code back to a template.
-In task controller we can using `doAction` to execute some different action to do something we want to do.
+In task controller we can using `doAction()` to execute some different action to do something we want to do.

 The `Generate` controller class: